 To retain top talent.
 SERPs are additional compensation to help entice valuable, high-level employees to stick around.
 With CEO tenure down a full year since 2013 and turnover on the rise, this supplemental retirement plan can help convince executives to stick around.
 That stability can help a company’s overall health and financial standing.

 SERPs are usually offered in tandem with other retirement savings options like 401(k)s or IRAs.
-If an employee makes more than $120,000 per year or owns 5% of the company or more, they may not be eligible for standard retirement benefits.
-That highly compensated employee may be subject to IRS restrictions and could receive this supplemental retirement plan in lieu of other plans.
+Highly compensated employees may be subject to IRS restrictions and could receive this supplemental retirement plan in lieu of other plans.

 Supplemental Retirement Plan Benefits